 Dr. Jane Gaultney

-Dr. Gaultney is an Associate Professor of Psychology, a Cognitive Science Academy affiliate, and a member of the General Track Health Psychology Ph.D.
+Dr. Gaultney is an Associate Professor of Psychology, a Cognitive Science Academy affiliate, and a member of the Behavioral Science Track Health Psychology Ph.D.
 Program.
 She received a B.A. in Elementary Education from Palm Beach Atlantic College, an M.A. in Experimental Psychology and a Ph.D. in Developmental Psychology with a focus on cognitive development from Florida Atlantic University.
 She regularly serves as a reviewer for professional journals and conferences, and previously served on the editorial board for Wake Up America, a publication for school psychologists.
 She holds memberships in the Behavioral Sleep Medicine Society, Cognitive Development Society, Sleep Research Society, and the Society for Research in Child Development.
 She teaches graduate and undergraduate courses in Sleep, Cognition, Research Methods, Child Development, and Cognitive Development.
 She has supervised numerous graduate and undergraduate thesis research projects, and works with several undergraduates on independent research projects.

 Sleep, Behavior and Cognition